TheIoTLearningInitiative/Arduino/documentation/Simulators.md

 ## Arduino Simulator

 > A simulator for the Arduino platform written in python.
-Designed to be cross-platform, easy to use and be well integrated with the Arduino environment.
-[Homepage](https://sourceforge.net/projects/arduinosim/)
+Designed to be cross-platform, easy to use and be well integrated with the Arduino environment [Homepage](https://sourceforge.net/projects/arduinosim/)